friskgit/minimal_website/_portfolio/17_drinking.md

-"After Yeats is not a score for performance but rather a method for determining a score; it extends W. B. Yeats’s practice of poetic declamation to languages other than English.
-After Yeats describes a collaboration between a performer, who declaims a Yeats poem in translation, self-accompanied by a plucked string instrument, and a composer, who works at a remove to observe and amplify the implications of the declamation."
+"After Yeats is not a score for performance but rather a method for determining a score; it extends W. B. Yeats’s practice of poetic declamation to languages other than English. *After Yeats* describes a collaboration between a performer, who declaims a Yeats poem in translation, self-accompanied by a plucked string instrument, and a composer, who works at a remove to observe and amplify the implications of the declamation. *Drinking* is an independent instance of the meta-composition *After Yeats*.

 <h2>Programkommentar (SE)</h2>
 Drinking är baserat på ett koncept av Bill Brooks och "A Drinking Song" av W. B. Yeats: